tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Merfolk Quest Treasure.md

 - A large (10 foot long) trident, taken from the herald of [[Gazankoa]] protecting the portal in [[Omi]].
 Abandoned in the temple of Gazankoa during the merfolk fight (unless someone can give a logical explanation for how someone could have got this across the rainbow bridge without the manta rays).
 ## Treasure Acquired in Buruli's Kingdom

+- A small humming piece of metal, which sounds like the ocean, found connected to the [[Jade Piece of Rai's Hand]] inside a shell in Buruli's temple to Gazankoa. %%SECRET[1]%%
 - 17 amulets of [[Gazankoa]].
 Each amulet has a pearl in the center, with eight tentacles curling off in a spiral pattern.
 They are made of a variety of materials: 6 of shell, 7 of some kind of resin, 3 of ivory, and 1 of silver.
-Taken from various merfolk guards. %%SECRET[1]%%
+Taken from various merfolk guards. %%SECRET[2]%%
 - 241 small pieces of coral, smoothed and marked with signs, that look like currency of some kind.
-Taken from various merfolk guards. %%SECRET[2]%%
+Taken from various merfolk guards. %%SECRET[3]%%
 - 112 silver Chardonian coins
 - 14 dwarven gold coins
 - 109 Dunmari silver coins
-- 93 strange silver coins of a design you have never seen, with a small hole in the center and strange writing around the edge. %%SECRET[3]%%
+- 93 strange silver coins of a design you have never seen, with a small hole in the center and strange writing around the edge. %%SECRET[4]%%
-- A set of bone dice, merfolk made %%SECRET[4]%%
+- A set of bone dice, merfolk made %%SECRET[5]%%
-- 63 merfolk gambling tokens, made of polished shell and stone. %%SECRET[2]%%
+- 63 merfolk gambling tokens, made of polished shell and stone. %%SECRET[3]%%
 ### Recovered Treasure from the [[Stormdancer]]

 Presumably all returned to Milo, Tilly, and crew, unless you say otherwise.